Danny Miller (radio producer)

 Daniel Miller is the co-executive producer of Fresh Air, an interview-format radio program produced by WHYY-FM in Philadelphia and distributed throughout the United States by National Public Radio.
 He began working on the program in 1978, becoming the senior producer in 1987.
+Prior to working on Fresh Air, he was a film student at Temple University and taught music therapy.